AdebowaleOlayinka/AdebowaleOlayinka/README.md

 🎯 I am passionate about transforming data into actionable insights.
 Skilled with tools like Excel,PowerBI and SQL to analyze data and tell story with dashboard and report.
 My goal is to help businesses make data driven decisions and improve their operations with wonderful reporting.

 ### 🔎 What I'm  Good At
+As a Data analyst, I:
-- **Data Cleaning and Preparation**: Using Excel (Power Query, Formulas, Pivot tables)and SQL query
+- **Perform Data Cleaning and Preparation**: Using Excel (Power Query, Formulas, Pivot tables)and SQL query to identify trends and pattern
-- **Data Analysis**: Use Excel Tools such as Pivot tables, Power Query and Formula for data analysis and reporting
+- **Data Analysis**: Use Excel Tools such as Pivot tables, Power Query and Dax measures for data analysis and reporting
-- **Data Visualization**: Create Interactive Dashboard with PowerBI to enhance decision making
+- **Data Visualization**: Create Interactive Dashboard with PowerBI to enhance decision making and communicate insight effectively

  ### 🔧 My ToolsKit
   - 📂 **Data Handling**: Excel